jarenadams21/ImageProcessing/ReadMe.md

-# Image Processor with an implemented GUI view using Java Swing, allows for various edits including greyscale, transforms, and more!
+# Image Processor with an implemented GUI view using Java Swing, allows for various edits including color correction, transforms, and more!

 Read Me